-- Stalking Repetitive or menacing pursuit, following, harassment or interference with the peace or safety of a member of the community; or the safety of any of the immediate family members or friends of that person. - Relationship violence A pattern of coercive control by one partner over the other that involves psychological abuse tactics, and other forms of abuse, such as physical, sexual, and financial. - Seek medical care, if needed. - Hospital emergency room - Student Health Services - Other medical provider of your choice - A victim advocate can accompany you or meet you at the facility if you are interested - Preserve evidence as much as possible. - Leave damage to property or dwelling as is for law enforcement to document; avoid changing or washing clothing that may be torn or contain blood evidence; make sure that bruises and other injuries are photographed by police, medical caregivers, or, as a last resort, a friend or relative. - Save communications to or from the offender or witnesses via voicemail, text, social media, or email about the incident. - If you are unsure if you want to report the crime, you may still want to preserve the evidence.
-However, even if you did not preserve evidence, you may still report the crime. - An advocate (see Resources, page 15 for the USF Center for Victim Advocacy contact information) can provide safety planning, help you determine your immediate needs, and assist you in obtaining changes or accommodations in areas such as: - Housing and relocation or safe emergency shelter - Academics and work - Transportation - Legalaid - Injunction for Protection - If you would like to file a report, please see Reporting Options, page 10.
+- Stalking Repetitive or menacing pursuit, following, harassment or interference with the peace or safety of a member of the community; or the safety of any of the immediate family members or friends of that person.

+- Relationship violence A pattern of coercive control by one partner over the other that involves psychological abuse tactics, and other forms of abuse, such as physical, sexual, and financial.

+- Seek medical care, if needed.

+- Hospital emergency room

+- Student Health and Wellness Center

+- Other medical provider of your choice

+- Preserve evidence as much as possible.

+- Leave damage to property or dwelling as is for law enforcement to document; avoid changing or washing clothing that may be torn or contain blood evidence; make sure that bruises and other injuries are photographed by police, medical caregivers, or, as a last resort, a friend or relative.

+- Save communications to or from the offender or witnesses via voicemail, text, social media, or email about the incident.

+- If you are unsure if you want to report the crime, you may still want to preserve the evidence.
+However, even if you did not preserve evidence, you may still report the crime.

+- An advocate (see Resources, page 15 for the USF Center for Victim Advocacy contact information) can provide safety planning, help you determine your immediate needs, and assist you in obtaining changes or accommodations in areas such as:

+- Housing and relocation or safe emergency shelter

+- Academics and work

+- Transportation

+- Legal aid

+- Injunction for Protection

+- If you would like to file a report, please see Reporting Options, page 10.
 It is strongly encouraged that you work with a Victim Advocate to engage in individualized risk assessment, safety planning, and exploration of options due to the increased risk of danger associated with these types of crimes.